kronpano/PanoPuzzle/README.md

            top.jpg
 ```

 In the directory (e.g. pano1) the script expects the cube faces named back.jpg, bottom.jpg, front.jpg, left.jpg, right.jpg and top.jpg as you can see in the directory tree above.
-The directories are specified in the configuration file
+The directories are specified in the <a href="https://github.com/kronpano/PanoPuzzle/blob/main/README.md#creating-and-changing-the-configuration-file">configuration file</a>

 Please create the cube faces so that they are sized to a power of 2 e.g. 1024x1024 or 2048x2048
 This will prevent the script from complaining (warnings) that the texture is not a power of 2